 Two people have been killed in new protests in Burundi against the president’s re-election bid.

-The protests had started peacefully but got out of hand when protestors started attacking police with stones.
+According to BBC, the protests started peacefully on Monday morning but got out of hand when protestors started attacking police with stones.

-The protests are over President Pierre Nkurunziza’s bid to seek a third term, in June’s elections.
+The protests are over President Pierre Nkurunziza’s bid for a third term.

 Thousands are out on the streets for the second week in defiance of a government ban on protests.